jrebibo/spring-boot-hello-world/README.md

-# spring-boot-hello-world
+# spring-boot-hello-world @jrebibo

 Hello world application for Spring Boot.
-This is a test environment for Spring Boot RestController
+This is a test environment for Spring Boot RestController :simple_smile:

-# to start the application:
+##### to start the application:
 ./mvnw spring-boot:run
-# the application should log all the 'beans' provided by spring boot
+_(the application should log all the 'beans' provided by spring boot)_
-# use curl request to test the RestConrtoller
+##### use curl request to test the RestConrtoller:
 curl localhost:8080